 Food and drink are elements that all visitors to a destination experience, irrespective of their purpose of visit.
 Similarly, with most visitors pursuing their interest during daytime, there is the need for activities in the evening.
 The existence of locally-sourced foods, recipes and drinks, and traditional music and dance performances represents an expression of a destination's cultural heritage while the dining experience comprises not solely the consumables but also the ambience, entertainment and service.
 In consequence, many destinations are placing an increased emphasis on their offering in food and drink, and evening entertainment.
 This is an area where South Dublin is lacking: the present offering is adequate but not outstanding.
 The goal is to elevate the combined offering of food and drink and evening entertainment to a level where it represents a significant part of the County's product offer for visitors.
+By so doing, South Dublin will create reasons for the visitor staying longer in the County, generating additional bednights and spending.

-Three principal recommendations are:
+Five principal recommendations are:

-- Establish a South Dublin Marque membership scheme for individualised restaurants and pub restaurants based on the criteria of using local ingredients, offering both traditional and international dishes, providing professional and personable service and offering good-value-for-money. - Focus on quality food offering in the Liffey Villages programme on the quality food offering in the villages along the river, with Lucan as the hub - details as in sub-section 3.2.1. - Support will be provided for these food related initiatives through LEO and its Food Network. - Organise and publicise through digital, radio and print media a weekly "what's on" schedule of evening entertainment in pubs, theatres and cinemas.
+- Establish a South Dublin Marque membership scheme for individualised restaurants and pub restaurants based on the criteria of using local ingredients, offering both traditional and international dishes, providing professional and personable service and offering goodvalue-for-money. - Focus on quality food offering in the Liffey Villages programme on the quality food offering in the villages along the river, with Lucan as the hub details as in sub-section 3.2.1. - Support will be provided for these food related initiatives through Food Academy and Dublin Food Chain. - Organise and publicise through digital, radio and print media a weekly "what's on" schedule of evening entertainment in pubs, theatres and cinemas. - Create a bank of personnel trained in food and catering operations through the proposed College of Tourism and Food at ITT and sister institutions - see section 3.9